 For fiscal year 2015, the metrics and financial targets for calculating the potential payout under the Plans were approved by the Committee and the Board in April 2014.
 These metrics were applied to the CEO and the other named executive officers.
 Target performance for EBIT and free cash flow for 100% payout under the approved targets for the Plans were \$252.9 million and \$129.7 million, respectively.
 The Plans also required a minimum EBIT of \$222.9 million before any payment would be made under the Plans to any of the named executive officers, regardless of business unit performance or individual performance.
 Any benefit from lower than planned capital expenditures was limited to \$10.0 million.
 Free cash flow payout percentage was limited to the EBIT payout percentage until EBIT exceeded the target objective of \$252.9 million, and a minimum free cash flow of \$109.7 million was required before any payment could be made pursuant to the free cash flow metric.
 The maximum performance recognized and incentive compensation payable was capped at 200% of target performance.
-To achieve this performance level, EBIT of \$272.9 million on a U.S. GAAP basis and free cash flow of \$161.6 (see subsection of MD&A titled "Non-GAAP Financial Measures" for additional information and related reconciliation of this financial measure to the most comparable GAAP measure).
+To achieve this performance level, EBIT of \$272.9 million and free cash flow of \$159.7 million would have been required.
+Actual financial performance against Plan criteria for fiscal 2015 was EBIT of \$227.2 million on a U.S. GAAP basis and free cash flow of \$161.6 (see subsection of MD&A titled "Non-GAAP Financial Measures" for additional information and related reconciliation of this financial measure to the most comparable GAAP measure).
 Actual financial performance against the Plan criteria for fiscal year 2015, adjusted for the special items discussed above, was EBIT of \$256.5 million and free cash flow of \$168.6 million.
-This performance resulted in a weighted aggregate performance achievement level for the adjusted financial metrics for the named executive officers.
+This performance resulted in a weighted aggregate performance achievement of 138.5% against targeted Plan criteria.
+The Committee reviewed the Plan terms and criteria and approved the bonuses calculated using the 138.5% achievement level for the adjusted financial metrics for the named executive officers.
 The following table shows the fiscal 2015 Plan financial metrics and 2015 Plan financial attainment percentages for named executive officers: